 The National Code provides for support plans and access to support services for both the discloser and the respondent.

-Under Standard 2 of the National Code, providers are required to ask prospective employees and governing body members to declare whether they’ve been investigated for or found to have engaged in gender-based violence.
 This requirement supports transparency and safety but does not automatically disqualify candidates.
 It allows providers to assess suitability in line with their policies and address any risks to ensure the safety of students and staff.

 Are providers required to ask contractors to declare past allegations of gender-based violence?